christophergandrud/repmis/README.md

 - `scan_https`: read a character text file from a secure (https) site into R as a single object.

+- `set_valid_wd`: sets valid working directory from vector of possible directories.
+This is useful if you run the same script on multiple machines.

 ## Installation